 The uniform consists of a program designated colored scrub top with the Southwest University at El Paso logo and pants.
-Students receive two sets of scrubs as part of their tuition.
-Additional scrub sets are available at cost to students.
+Students are required to purchase their uniforms at the approved vendor.
 During clinical education experiences, the student may wear the University scrub suit or scrub suits that meet the dress code of the facility.
 Until students receive their uniform from Southwest University they are required to wear solid black scrubs with appropriate footwear.

-During cold weather seasons students are permitted to wear solid black long sleeve tops under their scrub top and/or a solid black scrub jacket with approved SUEP patch (Jacket must be purchased with the College of Nursing).
+During cold weather seasons students are permitted to wear solid black long sleeve tops under their scrub top and/or a solid black scrub jacket with approved SUEP patch (Jacket must be purchased from the approved vendor).
 Patches may be purchased at the front desk.
 For scrub tops and jackets patches will go on right sleeve.
+Students will be provided with a name badge at the start of the program.
+Students are required to replace name badge if it is lost or damaged.

-Footwear consists of solid black leg wear or black socks and shoes with nonskid soles and closedtoe leather or vinyl uppers that are solid black in color without large identifiable logos.
+Footwear consists of solid black leg wear or black socks and shoes with nonskid soles and closed-toe leather or vinyl uppers that are solid black in color without large identifiable logos.
 Logos must be black as well.
 (Converse brand shoes are not allowable foot wear).
 If shoes have laces the laces must be black as well.